Review 2022 – Dyson Airblade Wash+Dry Hand Dryer

 We estimate the embedded carbon in the WD04 Dyson Airblade Wash and Dry to be around 36kg/co2.
 To put it into perspective, it is similar to driving a normal petrol car about 60-70 miles.
 This is about mid-range for a hand dryer.
 At about 2100 uses, the embedded carbon and energy in use will have been overtaken by the emissions created from the equivalent number of dries with paper towels.

 A brilliant dryer for high-traffic locations.
 A perfect solution to the problem of wet floors.
 We really can’t fault it for new projects where it will be incorporated with a suitable sink design.
 It is a bit more complicated as a retro-fit item as it doesn’t just work with any sink.
 It’s also hugely expensive to fit one of these at every sink.
+You may want to check out the alternative options available here.

 That said they are really cool, they are not too loud, super energy-efficient, highly reliable, and fast as you would expect.
 This is our favourite Dyson hand dryer.